Real-VeerSandhu/Optical-Character-Recognition/README.md

 # OCR
-Using OCR with GCP Vision to convert images of tabular data into excel spreadsheets
+Using OCR with GCP Vision to convert images of tabular data into excel spreadsheets.